Best Nifty Next 50 Mutual Funds in India (2026)

 Invest

-Over the last 6 months, Nifty Next 50 Index category has seen increased allocation towards Basic Materials, Tech, Utilities sectors and allocation in Industrial sectors has decreased
+Over the last 6 months, Nifty Next 50 Index category has seen increased allocation towards Basic Materials, Energy, Utilities sectors

 Sectoral allocation of Nifty Next 50 Index Funds